 Ingredients for Mini Pumpkin Cheesecakes

-Mini Oreo Pumpkin Cheesecakes are made up of a few easy ingredients:
+Oreo Pumpkin Cheesecake is made up of a few easy ingredients:

 How To Make Mini Pumpkin Cheesecakes

-Mix together your cookie crumbs and melted butter.
-Then add roughly 2 tablespoons to each paper liner and press down to form a bottom crust.
+- Mix cookie crumbs and melted butter.
+Add roughly 2 tablespoons to each paper liner and press down to form a bottom crust.

-Bake for about 10 minutes or until the crust no longer looks wet.
+- Bake crust for about 10 minutes or until it no longer looks wet.
 This will help crisp up the crust before the cheesecake filling is added.

-Beat together the cream cheese and sugar until super smooth, scraping down the bowl as needed.
+- Beat cream cheese and sugar until super smooth, scraping down the bowl as needed.

-Then beat in the egg, being careful not to overbeat the batter.
+- Beat in egg, pumpkin, and vanilla, being careful not to overbeat the batter.
+Fill each liner with filling.

 How To Garnish Pumpkin Cheesecake

-The best garnish for this mini pumpkin cheesecake recipe is homemade whipped cream.
+The best garnish for oreo pumpkin cheesecake is homemade whipped cream, maple whipped cream, or cream cheese whipped cream.

 If you’re feeling really decorative, you can make little jack o’ lantern faces or chocolate spider webs on top for Halloween.

-Yes, mini cheesecakes can be frozen before you garnish them.
+Yes, pumpkin cheesecakes can be frozen before garnishing.

-Next wrap each cheesecake individually in plastic wrap then place in a freezer-safe bag.
+Next wrap each one individually in plastic wrap then place in a freezer-safe bag.
 Freeze for up to 1-2 months.

 Chances are if your mini cheesecakes sunk in the middle after cooling, the middle is underbaked.
 When it’s underbaked, it’s not strong enough to support the top.